MrBSykes/azure-shared-responsibilities-analysis/README.md

 Most shared responsibility analyses use fictional organizations.
 Using actual infrastructure forces genuine understanding — you can't pattern-match your way through a matrix built on infrastructure you actually operate.
 It also surfaces real-world nuance that generic examples miss.

 ### 2. Including on-premises as a column
 Most cloud analyses skip on-premises entirely.
-Including it makes the cloud value proposition immediately visible — you can see exactly which responsibilities disappear when you lift a workload from a physical machine to Azure.
+Including it makes the cloud value proposition immediately visible.
+You can see exactly which responsibilities disappear when you lift a workload from a physical machine to Azure.
 This is especially relevant for federal IT environments where hybrid deployments are the norm during cloud migration.

 ### 3. The three cells that required the most reasoning